Advice on Entering Club Compettitions

 Entry is via the online PhotoEntry system, Prints to be handed to the Competitions Secretary on entry night.
 In each Section you can enter up to ten images, but please ensure that not more than four of them are in the same Class.

-If you want to be considered for the James Abbott Trophy you must mark on your Prints entry form which three prints you are selecting (one must be a portrait and one a landscape).
+If you want to be considered for the James Abbott Trophy you must mark on your Prints entry form which three prints you are selecting (one must be a portrait).

 After the Annual Competition, the Competitions Secretary will be collecting images for the Club’s entry to the Lancashire and Cheshire Photographic Union (L&CPU)’s Annual Competition.
 You have the right to be represented in the entry as an individual, and if there are particular images you wish to include, make this known.
 Please do not remove prints after the Annual Competition until the selection has been made.